User Guide

 Data enrichment

 After running the workflow, the required datasets will be downloaded and stored according to the general configuration specified in config/config.json.
 You can then enrich your data by linking environmental exposures to participant locations.
+Participant locations are expected to be provided in geographic latitude–longitude (WGS84).
+If location data are available in a different coordinate reference system, you must reproject them to WGS84 prior to linkage.
+A general tutorial on reprojection is available here: https://py.geocompx.org/06-reproj.

 Enrichment for Point Locations